21 Savage Breaks His Silence On Drake & Metro Boomin's Beef, Says His 'Brothers Will Figure It Out'

 While Kendrick Lamar duked it out the past month, much of hip-hop has been silent when it comes to Drake.

-Despite the silence, he held his own amid Metro Boomin enlisting ASAP Rocky, The Weeknd, Future, Kendrick Lamar, and others in his diabolical plan to “eliminate” the Canadian emcee.
+Despite the silence, he held his own amid Metro Boomin enlisting A$AP Rocky, The Weeknd, Future, Kendrick Lamar and others in his diabolical plan to “eliminate” the Canadian emcee.

 As the smoke clears, Kendrick Lamar seems to be the only one who got some good licks in.